forrestyishichen/cmpe202-jinsho/Weekly-Meeting-Minutes.md

  **Attendees：** Yishi Chen, Jingduo Huang, Yilin Miao.
  ### 1. What did the team do the past week?
- We redrew the background our game.
+ We redrew the game map our game.
 The current version is more fancy and have more scenarioes.
  We found more figures and icons online which we are adding to our game.

  ### 2. What is the team going to do next week?